December 1st, 2015 Last Updated on: August 9th, 2021

 Native American families suffer from food insecurity and hunger daily.
 Two of the poorest counties in America are on the Crow Creek and Pine Ridge Reservations in South Dakota, NAHA, with the help of our generous donors, is committed to fighting hunger with emergency food supplies and basic life necessities.
 NAHA’s trucks leave their office every day with loads of nutritious food that will be delivered to Crow Creek, Lower Brule, Pine Ridge, Cheyenne River and Rosebud Reservations.

-NB3F, a 501(c)(3) nonprofit organization, is the only national Native American nonprofit organization solely dedicated to reversing Native American childhood obesity and type-2 diabetes.
+NB3F, a 501(c)(3) nonprofit organization, is the only national Native American nonprofit organization solely dedicated to reversing childhood obesity and type-2 diabetes in the Native American community.
 NB3F is setting a national standard for investing in evidence-based, community-driven and culturally relevant programs that prevent childhood obesity and type 2 diabetes, ensuring healthy futures for Native American children and their communities.

 Navajo are 67 times more likely than other Americans to live without running water or a toilet.
 That's an injustice.
 The Navajo Water Project is partnered with the St. Bonaventure Indian Mission which provides tuition-free schooling and essential services to thousands of Navajo (Diné) around Thoreau, New Mexico.
 The 501(c)3 charity is a key local employer and almost completely Native run.St.
 Bonaventure – in partnership with the local community – will fund and maintain water delivery when the project is complete.

-White Bison, Inc., is an American Indian non-profit charitable organization operating under the provisions of 501(c)3 of the Internal Revenue Code and is based in Colorado Springs, Colorado.
-Through White Bison, it's Founder and President Don Coyhis, Mohican Nation, has offered healing resources to Native America since 1988.
+White Bison, Inc., is an American Indian 501(c)3 nonprofit organization based in Colorado Springs, Colorado.
+Through White Bison, its Founder and President Don Coyhis, Mohican Nation, has offered healing resources to Native America since 1988.
 White Bison offers sobriety, recovery, addictions prevention, and wellness/Wellbriety learning resources to the Native American community nationwide.
 Many non-Native people also use White Bison's healing resource products, attend its learning circles, and volunteer their services.

 In February 2013, the partnership between Boys & Girls Clubs of America (BGCA) and communities with Native Clubs strengthened even more with the development of the Native Services Unit (NSU)!
 Based out of BGCA’s Southwest Service Center in Richardson, TX, the NSU is committed to addressing the challenges and issues unique to Native lands.
 The NSU has very ambitious goals to aid in the sustainability and development of all Native Boys & Girls Clubs.